Vector monitor: Color displays

 Some vector monitors are capable of displaying multiple colors, using either a typical shadow mask RGB CRT or two phosphor layers (so-called "penetration color").

-Atari used the term color quadrascan to describe the shadow-mask version used in their video arcade games.

 In the penetration tubes, by controlling the strength of the electron beam, electrons can be made to reach (and illuminate) either or both phosphor layers, typically producing a choice of green, orange, or red.
 Tektronix made color oscilloscopes for a few years using penetration CRTs, but demand for these was low.

+Atari used the term color quadrascan to describe the shadow-mask version used in their video arcade games.

 Some monochrome vector displays were able to display color using peripherals such as the Vectrex 3-D Imager.